Asian Art Outpost

 netsu ai

-This means love passionately, ardent love, devotion.
-The literal meaning is "hot love", as the first character means heat, fervent, hot and warm.
-Sometimes it can mean fever, restless, or zeal.
+The literal meaning is “hot love,” as the first character means heat, fervent, hot, and warm.
+Sometimes it can mean fever, restlessness, or zeal.
 The second character is, of course, love.
+If you adore and are devoted to someone with all your love, this is the title for you.

 Devotion / Enthusiasm